FernandoSAguiarNeto/SystematicReviewDepressionBiomarkers2018/README.md

 **Table 2: Data extraction form**

-**Information:** Data extraction form used to organize the reading.
-Was used parsifal (https://parsif.al/) in order to conduct the systematic review.
+**Information:** Data extraction form used to organize the reading using [Parsifal](https://parsif.al/) to aid the systematic review.
 This spreadsheet also has some charts.

 **Link:** [DataExtractionForm](https://docs.google.com/spreadsheets/d/1hUxpNRaoT0e368EEm3qsoqy3Ki9MbLoYp-87sYY13pg/edit?usp=sharing)